jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 *Figure 6: A pivot table is used to calculate the percentage of French speakers, by knowing the sum*

 ![alt text](Chart3.3.png)
-*Figure 7: This exploratory chart shows the percentage of French speaker in ward*
+*Figure 7: This exploratory chart shows the percentage of French speaker in each ward*

 ## 4. Potential Story